Daniyal-prog4/Daniyal-prog4/README.md

 ##  About Me
 -  I’m currently learning **C++ (OOP + Projects)**
 -  I enjoy solving logical problems and coding challenges
--  Goal: Become a skilled software engineer
+-  Goal: Become a skilled system engineer
 -  Love to explore new tools, technologies, and programming concepts
 -  Open to collaboration on coding projects and assignments